spacetelescope/PyFITS/README.txt

 source under cextern/cfitsio.
 Packagers wishing to link with an existing system CFITSIO remove this directory and modify the setup.cfg as instructed by the comments in that file.
-CFITSIO support has been tested for versions 3.28 through 3.30.
-Earlier versions *may* work by YMMV.
+CFITSIO support has been tested for versions 3.08 through 3.30.
+The earliers known fully working version is 3.09.
+Version 3.08 mostly works except for a bug in CFITSIO itself when decompressing some images with BITPIX=-64.
+Earlier versions *may* work but YMMV.
 Please send in any results of experimentation with other CFITSIO versions.